-Yes, a county employee should be paid the per diem compensation for serving as a juror just like any other person.
-Arkansas Code Annotated 16-34-103(a)(1)(2) says, “Any person who receives official notice that he or she has been selected as a prospective juror or who is chosen as a juror is eligible to receive per diem compensation for service if: (1) The person actually appears at the location to which the juror or prospective juror was summoned; and (2) The person’s appearance is duly noted by the circuit clerk.”
+Yes, a county employee must be paid the per diem compensation for serving as a juror just like any other resident of the county.
+Arkansas Code Annotated § 16-34-103(a)(1)(2) says, “Any person who receives official notice that he or she has been selected as a prospective juror or who is chosen as a juror is eligible to receive per diem compensation for service if: (1) The person actually appears at the location to which the juror or prospective juror was summoned; and (2) The person’s appearance is duly noted by the circuit clerk.”

-In addition to the per diem established for jurors and prospective jurors, A.C.A.
-16-34-104 establishes an avenue for mileage reimbursement in the event and to the extent that a county quorum court adopts by ordinance a policy for reimbursement of mileage costs for jurors.
+In addition to the per diem established for jurors and prospective jurors, § 16-34-104 authorizes mileage reimbursement in the event and to the extent that a county quorum court adopts by ordinance a policy for reimbursement of mileage costs for jurors.
 The mileage reimbursement payment is allowed only to those whose primary place of residence is outside the city limits of the court that summoned them for duty and is paid from and to his or her home by the most direct and practicable route at the rate prescribed by the county.

-In fact, a county employer who violates the provision of A.C.A.
-21-5-104 is guilty of a misdemeanor and upon conviction can be fined up to $250.00 and the violation constitutes grounds for dismissal of the employer from his or her office or position of public employment.
+In fact, a county employer who violates the provisions of § 21-5-104 is guilty of a misdemeanor and upon conviction can be fined up to $250.00 and the violation constitutes grounds for dismissal of the employer from his or her office or position of public employment.

-All of the “recording fees” that are listed in Arkansas Code Annotated 21-6-306 are to be paid over to the County Treasurer by the County Recorder.
+All of the “recording fees” that are listed in § 21-6-306 are to be paid over to the County Treasurer by the County Recorder.
 The treasurer is to credit all of these fees to a fund in the county treasury to be known as the “County Recorder’s Cost Fund” [A.C.A.
 21-6-306(b)(1)].

-The moneys deposited in the County Recorder’s Cost Fund are to be appropriated by the quorum court in a line-item budget, at the direction of the recorder, for administrative costs of the recorder’s office and to purchase, maintain, and operate an automated records system [A.C.A.
-21-6-306(b)(2)(3)(c)(1)(2)(A)].
+The moneys deposited in the County Recorder’s Cost Fund are to be appropriated by the quorum court in a line-item budget, at the direction of the recorder, for administrative costs of the recorder’s office and to purchase, maintain, and operate an automated records system [§ 21-6-306(b)(2)(3)(c)(1)].

-Before the creation of the County Recorder’s Cost Fund, the revenue created by the recording of various documents by the County Recorder was general revenue of the county.
-With the passage of Act 768 of 1995 “recorder revenue” became “special revenue” and is credited to the special revenue fund – County Recorder’s Cost Fund.
+With the passage of Act 768 of 1995 “recorder revenue” [recording fees] became “special revenue” and is credited to the special revenue fund – County Recorder’s Cost Fund.

 The portion of the statute that directs the use of the funds is couched in mandatory terms, stating: “All moneys collected by the recorder as a fee as provided in this section shall be used by the recorder’s office to offset administrative costs.
 At least 25% of the moneys collected annually shall be used to purchase, maintain, and operate an automated records system.”
 According to case law the use of the term “shall” in statutory language means the legislature intended mandatory compliance (AG Opinion No. 1996-235).
 In other words, as first enacted, moneys in the County Recorder’s Cost Fund had to be solely used for the recorder’s office.

-It soon became apparent that in most, if not all counties the fund produced more revenue than could adequately, effectively or efficiently by used by the Recorder.
-Many counties were amassing large balances in the County Recorder’s Cost Fund as the years elapsed.
-In 2003 the Arkansas Legislature passed Act 1339 which amended A.C.A.
-21-6-306(c) to allow the County Recorder to transfer unneeded funds from the County Recorder’s Cost Fund to the County General Fund.
+In 2003 the Arkansas Legislature passed Act 1339 which amended § 21-6-306(c) to allow the County Recorder to transfer unneeded funds from the County Recorder’s Cost Fund 25% portion to the County General Fund.